 The temporomandibular joint (TMJ) connects your jawbone to your skull.
-This essential joint works like a sliding hinge, letting you talk, chew, and yawn.
+This joint works like a sliding hinge to help you talk, chew, and yawn.
 When something goes wrong with this joint or the muscles around it, you may have what doctors call a TMJ disorder.

 TMJ disorders can cause pain in your jaw joint and the muscles that control jaw movement.
 This pain can be temporary or last for years.
 TMJ affects millions of Americans, and it’s more common in women than men.

-Dr. Ren can provide diagnostic care for TMJ disorders and reduce your pain and discomfort.
-Treating your bite problems will also support a healthier, more comfortable smile for the long run.
+Dr. Damien Ren can provide diagnostic care for TMJ disorders and reduce your pain and discomfort.
+TMJ treatment is often considered part of restorative dentistry in our Bethlehem, PA office.
+It addresses bite problems, helps restore proper function, and prevents further damage to teeth and jaw structures.
+Treating your bite problems will also support a healthier and more comfortable smile in the long run.

 What Causes TMJ?

 TMJ disorders develop for several reasons that often work together to create jaw problems.
-Teeth grinding and clenching, especially during sleep or times of stress, put enormous pressure on the jaw joint and can lead to pain and damage over time.
+Teeth grinding and clenching during sleep or times of stress, put enormous pressure on the jaw joint.
+Pressure on your jaw can lead to pain and damage over time.

 Problems with your bite, such as malocclusion, where the teeth don’t fit together properly, force jaw muscles to work harder than they should.
 This can cause muscle strain and discomfort.
 Injuries to the jaw from accidents or sports can damage the joint directly.
 Some people develop TMJ because of arthritis affecting the joint, similar to how arthritis affects knees or fingers.